Mrtracker-new/InvisioVault/README.md

 - 📦 **Any File Type**: PDFs, videos, your crush's photo, memes... we don't judge

 ### 🔗 Polyglot Mode (The Mind-Bending Stuff)
-- 🤯 **True Polyglot Files**: Create files that work as BOTH formats simultaneously
-  - It's a JPG!
-No wait, it's a ZIP!
-Actually... it's BOTH! 🎭
+- 🤯 **Universal True Polyglot**: ANY format as carrier + ANY format hidden inside!
+  - Upload a JPG and hide a PDF? ✅ PNG and hide a video? ✅ MP4 and hide documents? ✅
+  - No manual zipping required - we handle EVERYTHING automatically!
-- 🎪 **Works With Anything**: Images, PDFs, videos, executables - any carrier file you want
+- 🎪 **Any Format Combination**: Images, PDFs, videos, executables, audio - mix and match freely
+  - Carrier file: JPG, PNG, GIF, PDF, MP4, AVI, MP3... you name it!
+  - Hidden file: Literally ANY file type - documents, code, media, archives, whatever!
-- 🔒 **AES-256 Encryption**: Password-protect the ZIP portion (military-grade, baby!)
+- 🔒 **AES-256 Encryption**: Password-protect your hidden files (military-grade security!)
-- 🎬 **Carrier Stays Functional**: Your image still opens, your PDF still works, magic!
+- 🎬 **Carrier Stays Functional**: Your image still opens, your PDF still works, pure magic!
+- 🚀 **Zero Manual Work**: Upload both files, we handle compression and polyglot creation

 ### 🎯 General Awesomeness
 - 🌙 **Dark Mode by Default**: Because we're not savages